-10 Best SEO-Friendly Alternatives to WordPress Websites
+25 Best SEO-Friendly Alternatives To WordPress Websites

-If you’re looking for an easy, all-in-one platform that is fully customizable and doesn’t require third-party sites and plugins, look no further than Wix.
+If you’re looking for an easy, all-in-one, fully customizable platform that doesn’t require third-party sites and plugins, look no further than Wix.

-This option houses everything you need – hosting, domain, website software – within the Wix platform, and the step-by-step guide helps beginners create a beautiful website without any prior experience.
+This option houses everything you need within the Wix platform, from hosting to handling structured data.
+Their step-by-step guide helps beginners create a beautiful website without any prior experience.

 Key Features: